Toby-Leeder/CSABlog/_posts/2023-08-18-Phaser-Game.md

     function create ()
     {

-        let bg = this.add.image(400, 300, 'sky').setScale(5);
+        // Adds the sky image to the background. "this" is the phaser game object. .setScale(5) is a method which scales up the sky by 5. let bg = this.add.image(400, 300, 'sky').setScale(5);

-        platforms = this.physics.add.staticGroup();
+        // Creates the physics group for the platforms.
+A group allows all children of the group to have the same characteristics.
+Static means the group is immovable. platforms = this.physics.add.staticGroup();

-        makePlatform(600-32/2, 30, 1920*2, platforms)
+        // A function I created to make dynamicly sized platforms based on the single picture I have without using the scaling feature makePlatform(600-32/2, 30, 1920*2, platforms)
         makePlatform(220, 1000, 500, platforms)
         makePlatform(450, 600, 500, platforms)
         makePlatform(300, 50, 500, platforms)